 Traffic offenses do not only include minor infractions and speeding tickets; multiple lesser offenses can result in more serious charges being brought against you, and modern legislative trends indicate that certain offenses may receive harsher punishments in the future.
+You need to work with experts who can navigate traffic court for you.
 Common violations receiving more attention in the legislature include:

 - Driving while impaired (DWI or DUI)